azimut/flashcards/README.md

 flashcards
 ==========

-Writes text or letters over your current feh wallpaper.
-By default this does not update .fehrc with the new image so you can try new flashcards.
+Writes text or letters over your current an image and sets the wallpaper with `feh`.
+By default this does not update .fehbg with the new image so you can try new flashcards.

 ## Usage:
 Get help: